rickmurdock/notes/Java/JavaAndSpringEncyclopedia.md

 ## Examples

-The code below shows examples of how we can use Stream functions to manipulate a collection.
-In this case, we start with a List<Animal>.
-Animal is a Java Bean (a simple class that just contains data, no real behavior/methods) that has the simple types: String name, String type, int age, boolean canFly, boolean canSwim.
+The code below shows examples of how we can use `Stream` functions to manipulate a collection.
+In this case, we start with a `List<Animal>`. `Animal` is a Java Bean (a simple class that just contains data, no real behavior/methods) that has the simple types:
+`String name, String type, int age, boolean canFly, boolean canSwim`.

 Remember that Java supports *dynamic whitespace*.